charanreddy9866/Charan_katta_Finalproj/README.md

 - Metrics such as accuracy, precision, recall, and F1-score are computed for each algorithm.
 - Average performance metrics across all folds are reported for each algorithm.

-## ROC Curve

-- ROC curves are plotted for the LSTM classifier using Stratified K-Fold cross-validation.

 ## Results